 Research shows that peer-led interventions are as effective as psychotherapy for the longterm treatment of depression.
 And in an anonymous online survey, 95% of LiveWell participants agreed:

 "LiveWell has contributed to me feeling more hopeful about my own depression recovery, and/or about extending my periods of feeling well."

 With an emphasis on skill learning, challenging thinking patterns, social interaction, and social activism, LiveWell's experiential (or activity-based) support groups rotate around the LiveWell Strategies: ten evidence-based strategies that are each proven to help reduce symptoms or relapses of depression, and to increase wellbeing.

-Our confidential support groups are always free and open-to-the-public: no diagnosis, referral, or insurance required, and walk-ins welcome!
+Our confidential support groups -- led by trained peer facilitators (diverse professionals in your community with lived experience of depression and recovery) -- are always free and open-to-the-public: no diagnosis, referral, or insurance required, and walk-ins welcome!

 TALK TO SOMEONE

 Strengthen your communication skills, talk about mental health,